Commercial Greenhouse Design and Construction: A How-to Guide

 • Location/Climate

-Sometimes, testing is necessary to ensure your water supply is free of contaminants like sediments, irregular pH measurements, chemicals, etc. While all water sources are likely to contain some impurities, certain ones can be highly harmful to your plants.
+Sometimes, testing is necessary to ensure your water supply doesn’t contain contaminants like sediments, irregular pH measurements, chemicals, etc. While all water sources likely contain some impurities, certain ones can be highly harmful to your plants.

 Even-Span Greenhouse